Questions About Costs and Financing

 There are two primary incentives in Pennsylvania and New Jersey — The Investment Tax Credit (ITC) and SRECs.

 The value of each SREC varies from New Jersey to Pennsylvania.
-While more valuable in New Jersey by a large degree, the credit value in Pennsylvania is increasing.
+Both states have active SREC programs that have been around for years.
+While more valuable in New Jersey currently, the credit value in Pennsylvania is increasing and there are active efforts underway in Harrisburg legislatively to try and further support the state’s SREC program long-term.
 Please visit our SRECs page for more information about the certificates and the results in each state.

 Please visit our calculating solar savings page to learn more about the net metering specifics for your state and how they lead to your savings.